Investmeows/extendedbot/README.md

 **First, you need an account on Extended Exchange to trade.**

 1. **Go to Extended Exchange** using this link: **https://app.extended.exchange/join/TOSHI**
-   - This link helps support the bot developer & entiles you to reach out w/ questions! 💙
+   - This link helps support the bot developer & entitles you to reach out w/ questions! 💙

 2. **Create your account**
    - Click "Sign Up" or "Create Account"